Aadu 3: Development

-The film is the third instalment of Aadu film series produced by Vijay Babu under the banner of Friday Film House and directed by Midhun Manuel Thomas.
 The film was officially announced in March 2024.
-In January 2025, director Midhun Manuel Thomas confirmed that the film is undergoing a genre shift to epic fantasy film.
+It is the third instalment of Aadu film series, produced by Vijay Babu of Friday Film House and directed by Midhun Manuel Thomas.
+In January 2025, Midhun said that the film would be made on a larger scale.
 The film was launched on 10 May 2025 with a pooja ceremony.
 In June 2025, Venu Kunnappilly of Kavya Film Company joined the project as co-producer.

 Filming

 Principal photography began on 15 May 2025.
 Jayasurya joined the set on 15 July 2025.